w3c/Guide/process/predicting-milestones.md

 >Tips: AC review
 : Respond to each review comment as it arrives, rather than waiting for the review period to end.
 Others may have similar concerns, so addressing them early avoids needless repeat comments.
 >
-  Keep the proposed charter unchanged (so the AC has a stable document to review) but make a copy at a different location and incorporate comments (so commentors can see the resolution of their issues in-place).
+  Keep the proposed charter unchanged (so the AC has a stable document to review) but make a copy at a different location and incorporate comments (so commenters can see the resolution of their issues in-place).
 >
   Talk to likely implementers during AC review and try to gauge the level of interest.
 {:.tip}